SMelanko/AvantizeGuide/coding-style/cpp/README.md

    };
    ```

-   * Construction and destruction section.
+   2. Construction and destruction section:

    ``` cpp
       //